ansible/ansible-container/docs/rst/roles/galaxy.rst

 A container app is not a role.
 It contains a ``container.yml``, and may even bundle its own roles in ``roles/``, or refer to container-enabled roles on Galaxy using ``requirements.yml``.
 It can also include source code file useful for developing your specific project, like a ``Gulpfile.js`` or a ``package.json``.

-Container apps are best used by, in an empty project directory, running :doc:`ansible-container init </reference/init>`, adding the reference to the Galaxy-hosted container app you wish to use.
+Container apps are best used in an empty project directory by running :doc:`ansible-container init </reference/init>`, and adding the reference to the Galaxy-hosted container app you wish to download and use.

 Non-Container Roles
 -------------------

 Not all roles are container-enabled roles, but that doesn't mean you can't use them with Ansible Container.
 If a role provides configuration and tuning (for example SELinux configuration, firewall configuration, etc.), it can be used with Ansible Container all the same.
 However non-container-enabled roles that configure services will likely need modification before being useful with Ansible Container, as containerized services require a fundamentally different approach versus hardware virtualization or bare-metal services.

+To make retrofitting existing roles into the container build process easier, Ansible Container sets ``ANSIBLE_CONTAINER=1`` in the environment of the Conductor and the target service container during ``build``.
+Use this to add conditional checks on tasks that should not be executed in the context of a container.